 - Sarah reads the application comments left by Jack for each candidate.
 This allows Sarah to stay included in the recruiting process and enables Sarah and Jack to align on next steps.

 To request feedback:

 - Select More drop-down.
 This opens a feedback request flyout that lets you configure your request. from the

 - Search for users to request feedback from.
 Or, select a user from the Recommended section, which is a list of the hiring manager and requisition reviewers who are already associated with the requisitions that are part of your request.

 - Add a Message to recipients.
 This is optional.
 Note: If you exit the request without submitting it, your message text will not be saved.

 - Request candidate feedback - This option is checked by default.
 When checked, recipients are required to select an advance or pass option when submitting feedback.

-- Check Email me a copy to send a copy of the feedback to yourself.
+- Check Email me a copy to send yourself a copy of the feedback request.

 - Click .
 This submits your requests and opens a pop-up with an SSO link you can copy and include in other applications, such as a chat.